Historic & Archaeological Sites of Oconto County

 Couillardville Park

 In 2017 Couillardville Park got a face lift with help from The Friends of Couillardville Park.
 A historical marker and memorial pavers were installed to commemorate the original settlers.
-Department staff cleared dead trees and an old concrete burning pit.
-The Parks online Reservation system was up-dated to make the site more user friendly.
-Enhancements to the site included enabling campers to make reservations a year in advance, edit, change or cancel a reservation.

 C M A Pk | Wisconsin Historical Marker, 2017